flaing/meteor-phonegap/README.md

     keytool -validity 9125 -sigalg MD5withRSA -keyalg RSA -keysize 1024 -genkey -v -alias YOURALIAS -keystore release-key.keystore

-The rest of the steps can be handled by `signapk.sh`, which takes YOURALIAS as an argument.
+The rest of the steps can be handled by `signapk.sh`, which looks for an appropriate `.apk` and turns it into `aligned-signed.apk`, which is ready to be be uploaded to http://play.google.com/apps/publish.

-After signin you're ready for uploading to http://play.google.com/apps/publish.
-Unfortunately there does not seem to be a way to automate this last step (March 2013).
+Unfortunately there doesn't seem to be a way to automate this last step (May 2013).